-1. Headlight coupler
+- 1. Headlight coupler

-- 2. Headlight bulb cover - 6.
-Unhook the headlight bulb holder, then remove the burnt-out bulb.
+- 2. Headlight bulb cover

+- 2. Unhook the headlight bulb holder, and then remove the burnt-out bulb.

-- 1. Headlight bulb holder - 2.
-Headlight bulb - Place a new headlight bulb into position, then secure it with the bulb holder. - 8.
-Install the headlight bulb cover, then connect the headlight coupler. - Connect the coupler, then insert the projection on the headlight unit into the grommet on the vehicle to fit the headlight unit in its original position.
+1. Headlight bulb

+2. Headlight bulb holder

+- 3. Place a new headlight bulb into position, and then secure it with the bulb holder. - 4.
+Install the headlight bulb cover, and then connect the coupler. - 5.
+Have a Yamaha dealer adjust the headlight beam if necessary.